ryanramage/hyperseaport/README.md

 ![Seaport](https://web.archive.org/web/20141205152524im_/http://substack.net/images/seaport.png "Seaport")

+Kind of like [ngrok](https://ngrok.com) but with

+ 1. A private registry of services and
+ 2. Over p2p

+As your micro service architecture grows to span many processes on many machines just register your services and easily find and connect them together.

 # Install

 ```
 npm i -g hyperseaport
 ```

-# 1. Generate a seed for your registry public key
+# 1. Generate a unique seed for your registry

+Your registry is unique!
+The seed ensures a unique and consistent public key so only those who know the public key can connet and uses the services the registry maintains

 ```
 $ hyperseaport seed